LolFailKO352/YoutubeMusicMAUI/README.md

 ## 🎚️ How to install

+To install application:
+1. Download .NET runtime from here https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-10.0.9-windows-x64-installer?cid=getdotnetcore
-To install application download .zip file from Releases tab unzip it and run Melodium.msi.
+2. Download .zip file from Releases tab unzip it and run Melodium.msi.

 ## 🔐 How Login Works